apache/openoffice/main/reportbuilder/license/readme_en-US.txt

 #
 ###############################################################

-Oracle Report Builder
+Report Builder
 =====================
 This file contains important information about the installation.

-This software offered by Oracle will enhance Oracle Open Office and OpenOffice.org software.
+This software offered by ASF will enhance Apache Open Office software.
 The following features will be added:
 * In a Base database document, in the Reports window, you now have an additional choice to "Create Report in Design View".
 * An interactive window allows you to create a database report	by drag-and-drop, with visual feedback.
 * All reports created by Report Builder can also be edited in the Report Builder window.